The Examples of Multitasking: Dual Impact on Productivity

 • Establish clear objectives and deadlines for each task.

-• Take advantage of productivity tools like task management apps, project management software, and time trackers.
+• Take advantage of productivity tools like task management apps, project management software, and a time tracker.

 • Allocate specific time slots for each task or set of tasks.